judekuti/catalog/README.md

-# Item Catalog CRUD App
+# Catalog

- This web app is a project for the Udacity [FSND Course](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
+This is a replica of the Gamers_NBA App but just a prototype to be used to clone a cleaner version of the app for running on the Amazon Lightsail Server configuration

 ---